Tips for Visiting Mercado da Ribeira in Lisbon

 Mercado da Ribeira, also known as Time Out Market, it’s a food lover’s paradise.
 Photo credit: Mercado da Ribeira

-We learned the hard way to save our seats before ordering, because walking around with rapidly cooling plates of food is no fun.
+• Save seats before ordering food: Walking around with rapidly cooling plates of food trying to find a seat is no fun.
 Leave a sweater or jacket on a chair or a low-value possession at a spots at one of the communal tables before you order.

-If the chaos of the main hall is too much, many of the stalls have counters on the periphery of the market, where you can eat while watching the chefs at work.
-(And a few of the restaurants have outdoor seating.)
+• Is the main hall too chaotic for you?
+Many of the stalls have counters on the periphery of the market where you can eat while watching the chefs at work.
+A few of the restaurants also have outdoor seating.

 Mercado da Ribeira in Lisbon is also one of the best places in town to buy fresh flowers.